Aeltumn/automated_crafting/README.md

 **Other Features**
 - Autocrafters will put the items in the container on the block the dropper is facing towards, otherwise the item will be dropped.
 - Powering the dropper makes it stop automatically crafting. (locking the dropper also has this effect)
-- Recipes are loaded as efficiently as possible depending on the minecraft version you're using.

 <br/> <br/>